hunt-genes/PPU-GenEpi/Day3/README.md

 Ambiguous SNPs can be removed in the base data and then there will be no such SNPs in the subsequent analyses, since analyses are performed only on SNPs that overlap between the base and target data.

-Nonambiguous SNPs can be retained using the following:
+Nonambiguous SNPs can be retained using the following in the terminal:
 ```bash
 gunzip -c Height.nodup.gz |\
 awk '!( ($4=="A" && $5=="T") || \